Cec Purves: Political career

 Ed Zemrau approached Purves to get his support for a bid for the University Games.
 He met with President Meyer Horowitz and they agreed that it would be a good thing for Edmonton and the University of Alberta (located in Edmonton) as the facilities were in place.
 They proceeded to make a bid for the 1983 Games and were successful.
 The Games were another feather in the cap for Edmontonian's who made it a tremendous success.
-Prince Charles & Princess Dianne attended as sponsors and opened the games which was exciting for Edmontonians.
+Prince Charles & Princess Diana attended as sponsors and opened the games which was exciting for Edmontonians.

 Purves also opened the first leg of LRT and during office started the extension of this transportation system to the Government center and finished it.
 Purves introduced a debt reduction program in 1981 for the city which the council adopted.
 The city won accolades in the following years for its fiscal plans.
 Purves continued to push for major roadways throughout the city.
 He was concerned about the city's long term future and presented the government with an annexation proposal.
 The government announced the proposal would have to go through the Local Authorities Board which the city did.
 The mayor always stated it was a political decision and the government should make it.
 In the end after many thousands of dollars being spent and untold hours in meetings and doing research it was finished and the LAB Board presented it to cabinet without publicly giving their decision and it was taken to cabinet where they made a political decision.
 This was largest annexation in the history of city but it was poorly done by the government.
 This created and would problems in the future.

 Also under Purves' leadership the city built a modern downtown Police Station.
 He appointed the first Auditor General for City of Edmonton.

 Another appointment by Purves was of Fred Windwick to lead the celebration of Edmonton's 75th anniversary which was a great success.

 Purves also worked with the Provincial Government to come up with a gift to the Province which would be a part of the Government for years to come.
 A speakers canopy was approved by the Government and Speaker of the House and was built by City employees.
 It is a magnificent piece of art, which Purves presented formally to the Government at a ceremony at the legislature.